 3.What are the adoption fees for dogs and cats?

 There is a $20.00 adoption fee for dogs and a $10.00 adoption fee for cats.
-At this time, we can only accept cash or checks for payment.
+We accept cash, credit and debit cards, Apple Pay and checks for payment.

 4.Do you give vaccinations to your adopted animals?

 Puppies and kittens receive their first DA2PP or FVRCP vaccinations (canine distemper or feline distemper vaccinations).
 Puppies and kittens are also dewormed with Strongid.
 We currently do not test for heartworm or feline leukemia.
 If an owner turns in a dog or a cat, we try to obtain its vaccination history.

 5.Do you euthanize animals for the public?

 As of 2019, the Stafford County Animal Shelter no longer euthanizes companion animals for the public.
 We recommend contacting your primary veterinarian or local veterinarian for euthanasia services.

 The shelter is defined as an “open admission” shelter, meaning we turn no animal away.
 As an open-admission shelter, we take in ill and injured animals and those that are not immediate candidates for adoption.
 We receive pets that are no longer wanted, pets from people who can no longer care for them, as well as stray animals.
 At this time, the Stafford County Animal Shelter does have to euthanize animals, however, we do try to keep them as long as possible.
 Our ultimate goal is to find a family for every adoptable animal in our shelter.

 Stafford County Animal Control has a foster program.
 We foster animals under certain circumstances, such as un-weaned puppies and kittens, animals being held for court cases, special needs animals and adoptable animals when space is limited.
 Please call us at (540)658-7387 for more information.
 A home check will be required.